 Finally the pool was inflated and full of water, and I was begging to get in.
 We kept Dianne on speaker as she drove over and we got ready to do this.
 My water broke when I got up off the bed and stepped into the tub.
 And as soon as I was in the water, facing out and leaning against the side of the pool, out came our baby’s head!
 There was instant relief, but the contractions that I expected would come and push baby out the rest of the way significantly slowed down.
 I don’t even remember feeling any more at that point.
 The slight hiccup was a few different minor issues at once: baby had a nuchal hand, baby wasn’t budging, and I was struggling to push.
 The relief of the tub was wonderful, as I sat there deeply inhaling while Josh rubbed my shoulders, but labor wasn’t over yet.

 Eventually too much time had passed without our baby and me making progress, even with Kristyn gently helping, and Dianne said from the phone, “Ok we need to get Bethany out of the pool so we can deliver this baby.”
 This is Josh’s favorite part of the story because apparently I hopped right up and leapt out of the pool back onto the bed – while my baby’s head was out.
-It was one of the strangest but coolest feelings!
+For me, it was one of the strangest but most amazing feelings!

 Even though things were a little tense at this point, I wasn’t afraid.
 All I could think was, Our baby is coming.
 This is really happening.
 I’m ready.
 I trusted God, my body, and my midwife’s assistant to safely deliver this baby.